bytedance/SALMONN/README.md

 ## 🔥 News

+- **2025-07-17**: We release the code and checkpoint of video-SALMONN 2 plus at [video-SALMONN 2 plus](https://github.com/bytedance/video-SALMONN-2/tree/main/video_SALMONN2_plus)
 - **2025-07-08**: We release the 7B version of video-SALMONN 2.
 - **2025-06-18**: We release the code of video-SALMONN 2.

-## ⚡️ Future Plans

-- Release the high-frame-rate version and 72B verison.

 ## 🌈 How to Use